 Step 5.
 Use the Run client installation UI on menu to designate where you want to view the client UI for this installation.
-If you have an Ignite-UX server configured, you can run the client installation interface from the target (or client) using a TUI or from the server using the Ignite-UX GUI.
-If the client installation is to be non interactive (no user intervention), select none.
+If you have an Ignite-UX server configured, you can run the client installation interface from the target (or client) using a terminal user interface (TUI), or from the server using whatever UI is set up there (the Ignite-UX GUI or TUI).
+If the client installation is to be noninteractive (no user intervention), select none.